browserengineering/book/book/accessibility.md

 [forced-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors

-*`:hover` pseudoclass*: There is a `:hover` pseudoclass that identifies elements the mouse is [hovering over][hover-pseudo].
+*`:hover` pseudo-class*: There is a `:hover` pseudo-class that identifies elements the mouse is [hovering over][hover-pseudo].
 Implement it by sending mouse hover events to the active `Tab` and hit testing to find out which element is hovered.
-Try avoid [forcing a layout][forced-layout-hit-test] in this hit test; one way to do that is to store a `pending_hover` on the `Tab` and running the hit test after `layout` during `render`, and then doing *another* render to
+Try to avoid [forcing a layout][forced-layout-hit-test] in this hit test; one way to do that is to store a `pending_hover` on the `Tab` and running the hit test after `layout` during `render`, and then doing *another* render to